 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline.
-Immediately after this offering, based upon the number of shares outstanding as of March 31, 2020 (including the conversion of all of our shares of redeemable convertible preferred stock outstanding as of March 31, 2020 into 12,684,214 shares of our common stock), plus 8,140,724 shares of our common stock issuable pursuant to the conversion of our Series D redeemable convertible preferred stock issued and sold in June 2020, immediately prior to the completion of this offering, we will have outstanding a total of 33,758,687 shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares.
-Of these shares, substantially all of the shares of our common stock sold in this offering (excluding any shares sold to our director or officers in the directed share program), plus any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering.
+Immediately after this offering, based upon the number of shares outstanding as of March 31, 2020 (including the conversion of all of our shares of redeemable convertible preferred stock outstanding as of March 31, 2020 into 12,684,214 shares of our common stock), plus 8,140,724 shares of our common stock issuable pursuant to the conversion of our Series D redeemable convertible preferred stock issued and sold in June 2020, immediately prior to the completion of this offering, we will have outstanding a total of 36,008,687 shares of common stock, assuming no exercise of the underwriters' option to purchase additional shares.
+Of these shares, substantially all of the shares of our common stock sold in this offering (excluding any shares sold upon exercise of the underwriters' option to purchase additional shares, will be freely tradable, without restriction, in the public market immediately following this offering.